aliosvictor/cs230/README.md

 # cs230

 Personal code for Stanford cs230.
-Feel free to contact me if you find anythin wrong.
+Feel free to contact me if you find anything wrong.

 Here are some links you might refer to: